 For more information about Tennessee’s required vaccinations for entry into school, please click here.

 Documentation Changes for Vaccines for Children Program

-Federal VFC law is now requiring that proper documentation of patient eligibility for VFC vaccine be provided at every immunization visit.
-This means that insurance status and vaccine coverage must be confirmed at each immunization visit for all children less than 19 years of age.
+Federal VFC law requires that proper documentation of patient eligibility for VFC vaccine be provided at every immunization visit.
+This means that insurance status and vaccine coverage must be confirmed at each immunization visit for all children under 19 years of age.

-Due to this new requirement, every patient less than 19 years old wanting immunization must provide insurance information and must know whether or not his or her insurance covers the requested immunization.
-Without the needed information, the patient will be asked to come back to receive immunization services when he or she has the necessary information.Click here for information on the Knox County Health Department's Vaccine Price List.
+Due to this requirement, every immunization patient under 19 must provide insurance information and must know whether or not his or her insurance covers the requested immunization.
+Without the needed information, the patient will be asked to come back to receive immunization services when he or she has the necessary information.

 Some clinical services require a fee which may be based on income, diagnosis and/or eligibility.
 Payment is due at the time of service.
 KCHD may bill insurers based on coverage.
 Proof of income and insurance may be required.
 No one will be denied service because they cannot pay.
 Please ask our staff for more information.